hmlongco/Builder/README.md

 ### Major State Changes

 Another example from `MainStackViewController` demonstrates how we can subscribe to a Builder `@Variable` and update our interface when the variable state changes.
-This is similar to `@State` in SwiftUI.
+This is similar to the `@State` driven behavior we see in SwiftUI.

 ```swift
     viewModel.$state